 The overall prevalence of co-infection was 3.5% and 2.6 % in Chirundu and Magweto respectively while the bats from Madagascar and Mozambique respectively showed a AstV-CoV co-infection of 5% (±2.7%) and of 1.7% (±1,1%) [9,40].
-Co-infection and recombination of viruses in bats have been reported on several occasions including co-infection of bats by coronaviruses and astroviruses [9,44].
+Co-infection and recombination of viruses in bats have been reported on several occasions including co-infection of bats by coronaviruses and astroviruses [9,40,44].
 Bats infected with either CoV or AstV were shown to be more likely co-infected with the respective virus [26].
-In our study, no effect of coronavirus infection/shedding on infection/shedding was observed.
+In our study, no effect of coronavirus infection/shedding on astrovirus infection/shedding was observed.

 In the current study we detected bat Astroviruses from Hipposideridae, Rhinolophidae, Pteropodidae, Nycteridae and Miniopteridae families.
 Astroviruses are known to show no host restriction and are widespread within the Chiroptera order [16,24].
 The majority of the astroviruses amplified were from Hipposideros and Rhinolophus species and these clustered with AstV sequences derived from Mozambique, Madagascar and China of the same families [21,23,24].
 The observed trend is due to the two genera being the most dominant species of bats at both sites where sampling was done.
 Therefore, the probability of higher detection of AstV in these species is expected and evidently observed to be higher than other rare or less dominant species.
 Active transmission events of astroviruses amongst Rhinolophidae and Hipposideridae bat species are known to occur [24].
-In this study, a high degree of species-specific tropism, especially in bat astrovirus related clusters was observed with astrovirus strains isolated from Hipposideros clustering with each other and similar trends for Rhinolophus and Miniopterus .
+In this study, a high degree of species-specific tropism, especially in bat astrovirus related clusters was observed with astrovirus strains isolated from Hipposideros spp. clustering with each other and similar trends for Rhinolophus and Miniopterus spp..
 However, the clusters were not site-specific as sequences from Magweto, Mabura and Chirundu sites formed clusters with each other.
-We observed a large phylogenetic cluster which comprised specific Hipposideros and Rhinolophus AstV sub-clades (HC-1 to -8 and Rhi-1 to -4) as well as few AstV sequences from other bat species (Figure 4)..
-Previous studies on astroviruses in bats have also described this family of viruses to be involved solely in tropism transmission which is species specific [45,46]. sequences isolated from different bat species of the same site clustered together.
+We also observed a large phylogenetic cluster which comprised specific Hipposideros and Rhinolophus AstV sub-clades (HC-1 to -8 and Rhi-1 to -4) as well as few AstV sequences from other bat species (Figure 4).
+Previous studies on astroviruses in bats have also described this family of viruses to be involved solely in tropism transmission which is species specific [45,46].
+AstVs sequences isolated from different bat species of the same site clustered together.
 This indicates potential cross species transmission of astroviruses within each site, as reported by Xiao et al in bats sharing the same habitat [46].
-We also observed phylogenetic clustering of astroviruses from Chirundu and Magweto into same clades showing a great diversity of astroviruses in circulation within the studied bat communities.
+We also observed phylogenetic clustering of astroviruses from Chirundu and Magweto sites into same clades showing a great diversity of astroviruses in circulation within the studied bat communities.
 Novel astroviruses species have been reported in bats hosts [25], and in this study it is evident due to the diverse astroviruses described.
-The AstV isolated from E. helvum, frugivorous bats, clustered together and showed close phylogenetic relation to BAstV isolated from Rousettus . bats in China and Taphozous . bats in Laos.
+The AstV isolated from E. helvum, frugivorous bats, clustered together and showed close phylogenetic relation to BAstV isolated from Rousettus spp. bats in China and Taphozous spp. bats in Laos.
 One strain isolated from E. helvum clustered with Hipposideros bat astroviruses sequences isolated in Chirundu site.
 This could mean that frugivorous bats and insectivorous bats can be infected by the same type of AstVs strain thus indicative of the multi-host spectrum for the Astroviridae family.
-Detection of in the frugivorous bats was low compared to insectivorous bats, and this can be attributed to the insectivorous bats ability to adapt and harbour more astroviruses than frugivorous bats [46].
+Detection of AstVs in the frugivorous bats was low compared to insectivorous bats, and this can be attributed to the insectivorous bats ability to adapt and harbour more astroviruses than frugivorous bats [46].